codidact/core/CONTRIBUTING.md

  * [Code standards: CSS naming](https://github.com/codidact/core/wiki/Code-standards:-CSS-naming)
  * [Code standards: HTML](https://github.com/codidact/core/wiki/Code-standards:-HTML)
  * [Code standards: JS](https://github.com/codidact/core/wiki/Code-standards:-JS)
+ * For C# code standards, please follow the [Microsoft style guide](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions).

+When writing CSS, keep in mind that our design framework, [Co-Design](https://design.codidact.org/) is available in Core, and should be used where possible.
+Avoid writing custom CSS if you can; favour using components and atomic classes from Co-Design.

 We also have some [guidelines for commit messages](https://github.com/codidact/core/wiki/Committing-guidelines).
 Again, please follow these where possible, as they help us to keep a cohesive commit history and see how the project has developed.